-

 - Properties of Gemstones

-Students of this course find employment in gemmological work (quality control, authentication) and jewellery (retail and design) trades.
-Students may also find work as valuators for the insurance industry.
+Students of the Diploma in Gemmology find employment in gemmological work (quality control, authentication) and jewellery (retail and design) trades.
+Students may also find work as valuators for the insurance industry or in gemmological laboratories.

 Dr. Alessandra Costanzo,